Slowly wandering my way everywhere

 Biking on the cobblestoned ‘old road’ was beautiful but bumpy

-During my planning for our trip to Ecuador, I read several blogs and articles about all the fun things to see and do.
-We were looking forward to Ecuador being an adventurous trip since Baños has so many outdoor adventure activities and we planned to visit the Galápagos Islands as well.
+During my planning for my trip to Ecuador, I read several blogs and articles about all the fun things to see and do.
+I was looking forward to Ecuador being an adventurous trip since Baños has so many outdoor adventure activities and I planned to visit the Galápagos Islands as well.
 Many of the posts I read touted bicycling the road to Puyo, also known as La Ruta de las Cascadas (Route of the Waterfalls), as a great budget activity while in Baños.
 I, however, would advise you to consider these reasons before renting a bike and pedaling out of Baños.

 1. It’s a Helluva Work Out